threerocks-defi/code-review/rate-providers/GGAVAXRateProvider.md

 No additional findings.

 ## Conclusion
-**Summary judgment: UNSAFE**
+**Summary judgment: SAFE FOR BALANCER, POTENTIALLY UNSAFE FOR DOWNSTREAM INTEGRATIONS**

-While the Rate Provider works as intended, the downstream consequence of the `ggAVAX` token being upgradeable by an EOA can be severe.
-In order to be deemed safe, the reviewer would like to see the proxy admin changed from an EOA to a transparent multisig.
+Assuming a reasonable set of 2/4 multisig signers, the behavior of this Rate Provider can be deemed safe.
+All current system components are fully on-chain and cannot be arbitrarily influenced by any actor, even a privileged one.
+As such, upgradeability would be the only concern, and that falls to the multisig.

 The risk of donation attacks is also worth pointing out; this won't directly impact Balancer pools, but it can have consequences for downstream integrations.
+Integrators should be wary of the underlying token's manipulability via donations, which will propagate into the BPT price itself.